Everett orders residents to stay home to slow coronavirus, others call on Inslee to follow suit

 “I in no way want to pass judgment on what the governor is or is not doing,” she said Saturday.
 “But I felt in our community we needed to do more.”

-Inslee, who has banned funerals and large gatherings, closed schools, and shuttered restaurants across the state, has been pleading with Washingtonians to stay home.
+Inslee, who has also banned funerals, closed schools and shuttered restaurants across the state, has been pleading with Washingtonians to stay home.
 But he’s not yet ready to order it.

 As the gears of modern life have slowly ground toward a halt — Seattle closed playgrounds and basketball courts Friday and eased parking rules Saturday — the governor, in consultation with health experts, continues to hope that a full “stay at home” order will prove unnecessary.